-Until 2015, ILC, the cancer subtype of 10-15% of all women diagnosed in the US each year (about 40,000 annually), and more common than ovarian cancer, was not recognized as different from invasive ductal carcinoma.
-Now it is better known that ILC has some distinct characteristics that really need to be better understood.
+Until 2015, ILC, the cancer subtype of 10-15% of all women diagnosed in the US each year (about 40,000 annually), and more common than ovarian cancer, was not typically thought to be different from invasive ductal carcinoma (IDC), particularly among treating clinicians.
+Now it is better known that ILC has some distinct biological characteristics that need to be better understood.
+And clinicians are becoming more aware of the ways in which lobular breast cancer is different and acknowledging the need for more ILC-specific, targeted treatments to be developed.

-- ILC is referred to as the “sneaky breast cancer” because the tumors typically do not form as lumps making them extremely hard to detect through routine screening, and as a result a disproportionate number of lobular tumors are not found until they are larger or have metastasized.
-It is also harder to surgically find and remove all of the tumor cells and women frequently need more than one lumpectomy to do so;
+- ILC is referred to as the “sneaky breast cancer” because the tumors typically do not form as lumps making them extremely hard to detect through routine screening, and as a result a disproportionate number of lobular tumors are not found until they are larger, are at later stages or in some cases, have metastasized.
+It is also harder to surgically find and remove all of the tumor cells, and women frequently need more than one lumpectomy to do so;

 - ILC appears to frequently metastasize to different organs from those where ductal tumors metastasize, and

-- There is some evidence ILC will recur much later than IDC and this may suggest a poorer prognosis for those diagnosed with ILC.
-Unfortunately, there is still little awareness even among oncologists and pathologists of the challenges posed by ILC, and little research to-date on lobular disease, such that the standard of care is still simply that for ductal carcinoma.
+- There is evidence ILC will recur much later than IDC in some cases, though it is not clear yet why.
+This may suggest a poorer prognosis for some individuals diagnosed with ILC.
+Unfortunately, there has been little research to-date on lobular disease, so the standard of care is still simply that for ductal carcinoma.
+Unfortunately, there has been little research to-date on lobular disease, so the standard of care is still simply that for ductal carcinoma.

-LBCA is a three-year-old, national group that was created by patients with ILC who were desperate for more information, incensed that their different cancer subtype was thought of and treated just like ductal, and compelled to spread the word about ILC and advocate vigorously for more ILC research.
-In 2020, LBCA began the transition from being strictly volunteer-run to being an organization with a small paid staff and a handful of volunteers who support our mission and vision.
+LBCA is a national group that was launched in 2017 by patients with ILC who were desperate for more information, incensed that their different cancer subtype was thought of and treated just like ductal, and compelled to spread the word about ILC and advocate vigorously for more ILC research.
+In 2020, LBCA began the transition from being strictly volunteer-run to becoming in early 2022 an independent charitable organization with a small paid staff and a handful of volunteers who support our mission and vision.
 We work entirely remotely.

 LBCA engages patients, clinicians, and researchers to increase knowledge of lobular breast disease and promote lobular breast cancer research.
-Working with the guidance of an international, expert scientific advisory board of 14 breast cancer researchers and clinicians, and through growing collaborations with other breast cancer advocacy organizations in the US and internationally, LBCA provides a platform for ILC research, maintains a library of current lobular breast cancer studies, and identifies clinical trials and research advocacy opportunities with a focus on lobular breast disease.
+Working with the guidance of an international, expert scientific advisory board of 15 breast cancer researchers and clinicians, a 14-person patient advocate advisory board and through growing collaborations with other breast cancer advocacy organizations in the US and internationally, LBCA provides a platform for ILC research, maintains a library of current lobular breast cancer studies, and identifies clinical trials and research advocacy opportunities with a focus on lobular breast disease.

 LBCA provides and disseminates widely basic, current educational information about ILC including early stage and metastatic lobular breast cancer, to enhance understanding about how lobular is different from other breast cancer sub-types, and share any new knowledge gleaned from recent research.
 LBCA aims to empower patients to be more informed partners in their self-care and treatment and help clinicians to be more informed and confident in the treatment plans they promote.
 LBCA also fosters dialogue among clinicians and researchers to address challenges of detecting and treating ILC, discuss groundbreaking findings, and identify new ILC research priorities and opportunities for collaboration.
 We regularly feature blogs and interviews with top ILC researchers on the LBCA website and our YouTube channel.